PaddlePaddle/models/PaddleCV/yolov3/README.md

 ### Inference and Visualization

-Inference is used to get prediction score or image features based on trained models. `infer.py`  is the main executor for inference, you can start infer step by:
+Inference is used to get prediction score or image features based on trained models. `infer.py`  is the main executor for inference, you can start inference step by:

     python infer.py \
        --dataset=coco2017 \